pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 where `resource type`, `command` and `flags` are:

-- `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types. currently there are only these types of resource types: `task`, `source`, `relay`, `ddl-lock` and `member`.
+- `resource type` specifies the resource you want to control. `resource type`s are case-insensitive and limited.
+Currently there are only these: `task`, `source`, `relay`, `ddl-lock` and `member`.

-- `command`: Specifies the operation that you want to perform on one or more resources, for example `create`, `get`, `update`, `delete`, `etc`.
+- `command` specifies the operation that you want to perform on one or more resources, for example `create`, `get`, `update`, `delete`, etc.

-- `flags`: Specifies optional flags.
+- `flags` specifies optional flags.
 For example, you can use the `--master-addr` flags to specify the address and port of the DM-Master server.

-- `arguments`: Specifies the required arguments for this command, such as the name of the `task` and task config file.
+- `arguments` specifies the required arguments for this command, such as the name of the `task` and task config file.

 ### dmctl commands for Task